 Kildare full-forward Muiris Curtin battles for possession against Antrim, Photo by Sean Brilly

-These sides were near inseparable in the first 15 minutes of this game.
-Trailing by one at 0-8 to 0-7 after 18 minutes of action, Kildare put together the best sequence of scores in the first half when they rattled off four without reply, three from Jack Sheridan and one from Cathal McCabe.
+These sides were near inseparable in the first 15 minutes of this game in fact and, trailing by one at 0-8 to 0-7 after 18 minutes of action, Kildare put together the best sequence of scores in the first half when they rattled off four without reply, three from Jack Sheridan and one from Cathal McCabe.
+Antrim were architects of their own downfall in that spell with their goalkeeper being penalised for a delayed restart, as well as a poorly lost puck-out, both of which were punished by Kildare.

-Kildare pushed themselves five clear in the 10 minutes after half-time before hitting the net for the first time.
+Kildare pushed themselves five clear in the five minutes after half-time with points from Cathal McCabe and Jack Sheridan before they hit the net for the first time.
 A superb ball was flown into Muiris Curtin who in turn offloaded to James Dolan, the Celbridge man found the very top of the corner of the net leaving Domhall Nugent no chance.

-The Lilies were totally dominant in the second half even before two goals in two minutes from Muiris Curtin which killed this game.
+The Lilies were totally dominant in the second half and the game was already getting away from Antrim before two goals in two minutes from Muiris Curtin killed it.
 The Moorefield man rose high above his marker and brilliantly fetched possession before spinning and finding the top corner to score one of the finest goals you could hope to see.

-Curtin got in again when he received a flick up from the feet of a hurl-less Cathal Dowling before firing back across goal and low into the net.
+Two minutes later, and separated by a Ryan McCambridge point, Curtin got in again when he received a flick up from the feet of a hurl-less Cathal Dowling before firing back across goal and low into the net.
+It was a clean and confident strike to give The Lilies a commanding 3-18 to 0-14 lead in the 49th minute.

 Three excellent goals added style points to an exceptional performance as Kildare got their first Division 1B win on the board with a 3-21 to 0-20 victory over Antrim.